eficode-academy/gradle-katas/task-rules/README.md

 # Task rules

- A flexible way of providing build support for a dynamic product

-### Examine the product folder
- Each subfolder represent a variation within the product line

-### Create a task rule
+The `product` directory contains some subdirectories representing product variations.
+Create a task rule that does the following:

-- The task rule should follow these criterias:
-    - Detect every task that starts with the phrase _build_
+- Pick up tasks that follow the `build_<product>` scheme, printing the name of the product
-    - The task should throw an exception if the user tries to build a non existing product
+- Throw an exception calls `build_<product>` with an invalid if the user tries to build a non existing product

-        - _Hint: use file('path').isDirectory()_
+_Hint_: Use `file('file/path').isDirectory()` to check if a path is a valid directory

-    - Run the command `gradle buildNimbus2000` and `gradle buildNimbus4300`
+- Run `gradle buildNimbus2000` and `gradle buildNimbus4300`
-    - Q: Verify that the first build was successful and the second failed.
+- Verify that the first build was successful and the second failed

-### Execute local build script
-    - In the execution phase, change the working directory to 'products/<id>' and run the build file present in the directory.